mousepawmedia/devdocs/network/source/network/nextcloud.rst

 in the right pane.
 If you don't see it, you can open it by tapping the Sharing icon on an item row in the center pane.

-..
-NOTE:: When sharing a lot of related files, it is usually better to
+..  note:: When sharing a lot of related files, it is usually better to
     put them all in one folder, and then share the folder itself.

 To share an item, start typing a username (i.e. "jcmcdonald") or group name (i.e. "Content Developers") in the :guilabel:`Share with users or groups...` box.
 Tap the name when it appears in the autocomplete list.

-..
-NOTE:: You *must* search users by their username.
+..  note:: You *must* search users by their username.
 You presently cannot
     search by their real name.

 After selecting a user or group, they will appear in the sharing list below